Editorial Team

 Distinguished Graduate, U.S. Military Academy; MS in Finance and Applied Economics, MIT Sloan School of Management; Chartered Financial Analyst (CFA)

 The Hon.
-Christopher Ford
+Dr. Christopher Ford

 Board Member

 The Hon.
-Christopher Ford is a professor with the Missouri State University's School of Defense and Strategic Studies and a Senior Associate with the Geopolitics and Foreign Policy program at the Center for Strategic and International Studies.
+Dr. Christopher Ford is a professor with the Missouri State University's School of Defense and Strategic Studies and a Senior Associate with the Geopolitics and Foreign Policy program at the Center for Strategic and International Studies.
 In prior government service, he was U.S. Assistant Secretary of State for International Security and Nonproliferation, for the last 15 months of that period also performing the duties of the Under Secretary for Arms Control and International Security.
 Dr. Ford is the author of the books China Looks at the West: Identity, Global Ambitions, and the Future of Sino-American Relations (2015) and The Mind of Empire: China's History and Modern Foreign Relations (2010).

 Andrew J. Grotto